A Streetcar Named Marge: Cultural references

 The episode contains multiple references to Ayn Rand's novels and Objectivist philosophy.
-Maggie's daycare center is called the "Ayn Rand School for Tots", and Ms. Sinclair can be seen reading a book called The Fountainhead Diet, a reference to Rand's novel The Fountainhead.
+Maggie's daycare center is the "Ayn Rand School for Tots", and Ms. Sinclair can be seen reading a book called The Fountainhead Diet, a reference to Rand's novel The Fountainhead.
 On the wall of the daycare is a poster that reads "Helping Is Futile", an allusion to Rand's rejection of the ethical doctrine of altruism.
 Another wall sign reads "A Is A", the law of identity, which plays a central role in Rand's novel Atlas Shrugged.
-The Ayn Rand School for Tots is seen again in the 2012 short film "The Longest Daycare".
+The Ayn Rand School for Tots is seen again in the 2012 short film The Longest Daycare.

-The Maggie subplot uses the musical score of The Great Escape and contains several other allusions to the film.
-At one point, Ms. Sinclair punishes Maggie by sending her to a playpen called "the box", a play on the solitary confinement facility called "the cooler" from the 1963 film.
-Maggie even bounces a ball against the wall of the playpen, as Steve McQueen's character Virgil Hilts does throughout the film while he is in confinement.

 In the scene when Homer, Bart and Lisa pick up Maggie from the daycare center, babies are perched all over the building, staring at the family and quietly sucking on pacifiers.
 This is a parody of the final shot of Alfred Hitchcock's The Birds.
 Indeed, a cartoon-version of Hitchcock can be seen walking his dogs past the daycare, a reference to his own cameo appearance in the film.
-The episode also contains an allusion to the opera scene in Citizen Kane, in which Homer plays with a shredded playbill while he watches his wife in the musical.
+The episode also contains an allusion to Joseph Cotten in the opera scene in Citizen Kane, in which Homer plays with a shredded playbill while he watches his wife in the musical.